moukhtar22/doWM/README.md

 </p>

 ## Description
-doWM is a mainly floating but also tiling window manager for X11 completely written in golang.
+doWM is a beautiful floating and tiling window manager for X11 completely written in golang.

 ## Installation
 Currently the best way is to build from source: